blitztime/ts-wrapper/intro.md

 )
 const creds = await client.createTimer([stage1, stage2]);
 ```
+`createTimer` accepts a second parameter, `asManager`, which is a `boolean`. ``false`` (default), you will be added to the game as the host, and the token returned will be a player token.
+Otherwise, no host will be added and the token returned will be a manager token.

 See "Connecting to a timer" below for how to use `creds`.

 ## Joining a timer